MitakaMakers/TestSequencer/README.md

 The goal is for the software to be able to quickly generate calibration certificates.

 # Features
 - Works with Excel VBA (spreadsheet macro language) and TMCTL.DLL.
-Any installation work is not required.
+You can run the program right after downloading it.
 - Communicates with measuring instruments via GP-IB, RS232, USB, or LAN.
 - Controls and measures up to eithgt measurment instruments.
 - Japanese and English text can be switched.

-# Target devices
-- Measurment instruments compliant with IEEE488.2-1987

 # Operating environment
 - OS：Windows 2000, XP, Vista, 7, 8, 10, 11
 - Excel：2010, 2013, 2016, 2019, 2021
   - Office for Mac and Microsoft 365 are not supported.

+# Target devices
+- Measurment instruments compliant with IEEE488.2-1987

 # Communication interface
 - GP-IB: Environment in which National Instruments GP-IB interface works.